eagle-io/docs/source/topics/device_configuration/myriota_dev_kit/index.rst

     You can reconfigure the parser configuration and parameter assignment from the :ref:`Data Source<node-configuration-datasource-file>` properties dialog after creation.

 .. note::
-    If the Myriota data payload includes latitude and longitude, this can be configured to update a location map marker within eagle.io by using this `process <https://help.eagle.io/en/articles/5466055-using-coordinates-from-a-data-source-in-a-location>`_.
+    If the Myriota message includes latitude and longitude, this can be configured to update a location map marker within eagle.io by using this `process <https://help.eagle.io/en/articles/5466055-using-coordinates-from-a-data-source-in-a-location>`_.

 .. only:: not latex